-3.1 The Broads Authority's Executive Area covers a wide geographical span and includes a large number of different development types.
-The Design Guide focuses on the six most prevalent development types in the area.
+3.1 The Broads Authority's Executive Area covers a wide geographical span and includes a large number of different building types.
+The Design Guide focuses on the six most prevalent building types in the area.
 These are:

+lcon Description

-Waterside Chalets, which are sub-divided into cottage-style, shed-style, late 20th century and contemporary
+Waterside Chalets: sub-divided into cottage-style, shed-style, late 20 th century and contemporary

-Waterside Homes, which includes Waterside Homes (Marina)
+Waterside Homes: sub-divided into Waterside Homes and Waterside Homes (Marina)

 Boatyards

 Historic Clusters

 Rural Homes

 Farmstead

-3.2 The maps on pages 8 and 9 show the main locations of the different building types, but they may also occur elsewhere in the Broads.
+3.2 The maps on pages 12 and 13 show the main locations of the different building types, but they may also occur elsewhere in the Broads.